UMM-CSci-Systems/C-system-calls/README.md

 in the `file_disemvowel` directory.

-The basic structure of our solution is
+The basic structure of our solution is shown below.
+You should certainly feel free to copy code from your earlier lab to help as appropriate, but you may need to tweak things some to fit the new circumstances.

 ```C
 #include <stdio.h>